Jbat1Jumper/erythrina/doc/03_our_character_in_godot.md

 ![](img/3/godot05.png)

 A menu will open with a whole world full of nodes.
-It's like a candy store of nodes, of all the colors of the rainbow.
+It's like a candy store of nodes, of all the colors of the rainbow, flowing down from the mountain, from the [mountain](https://www.youtube.com/watch?v=I2mRQx-b_OE).
 One important thing to know is that the red nodes are 3D, the green nodes are user interface nodes, and the blue ones are 2D nodes.
 Here we will be using 2D nodes and also some of the user interface nodes later.

 ![](img/3/godot06.png)